DigitalPublishingToolkit/TOD18-Geoblocking/md/06MeesePodkalickaGeoblockingandSport.md

 ![](media/image1.png)

-Figure 1: Highlights aggregated by footytube.com from youtube.com.
+Figure 1: *Highlights aggregated by footytube.com from youtube.com.
 The
-YouTube account associated with this footage has since been terminated.
+YouTube account associated with this footage has since been terminated*.

-*Conventional circumvention tools *
+####Conventional circumvention tools####

 Sporting audiences also use commercial Virtual Private Networks and Domain Name System proxy services in order to evade geoblocking,